Winter Emergency Survival Kit for Home: Get a list of things to have ready in case you are stranded in a snowstorm.

 - Extra blankets and clothing: if your heating is electric, your house is going to get cold.
 If you can store a few extra sleeping bags in/near your kit, that’s be great.
 Also store winter hats, gloves, socks, and scarves.

 - Garbage bags: for garbage, sanitation purposes, or to put on feet before putting boots on to go out in the snow.

 - Paper towels and wipes: for sanitation and clean up.

 - Matches and candles: if necessary, you can light some candles for light.
 Do not keep candles lit while sleeping!
 You can also build a fire outside to cook food.

-Scroll down to get a free checklist!
+Scroll down to find out how to get a free checklist!

 How to Stay Warm During a Winter Emergency